[1] "data.frame"

 These two functions may be handy for they enable writing x[something, ] instead of x[x[["column"]] %in% something, ].

 12.3.
-Common operations#
+Common operations

 Below we review the most commonly applied operations related to data frame wrangling.
 We have a few dedicated functions or methods overloaded for the data.frame class.
 However, we have already mastered most skills to deal with such objects effectively.
 Let’s repeat: data frames are just lists exhibiting matrix-like behaviour.

 12.3.1.
-Ordering rows#
+Ordering rows

 Ordering rows in a data frame with respect to different criteria can be easily achieved through the order function and the two-indexer version of `[`.
+For instance, here are the six fastest cars from mtcars in terms of the time (in seconds) to complete a 402-metre race:

 mtcars6 <- mtcars[order(mtcars[["qsec"]])[1:6], c("qsec", "cyl", "gear")]